-cWB has been in active development since 2003 and it has been used to analyze all scientific data collected by the LIGO-Virgo-KAGRA (LVK) collaboration ever since.
-On September 14, 2015, the cWB low-latency search detected the first gravitational-wave event, GW150914, a merger of two black holes (LVC link).
-More recently, cWB played a major role in the discovery of the first intermediate-mass black-hole, GW190521 (LVC link); it also contributed to the measurement of inspiral higher order modes on GW190814 (LVC link).
-Coherent WaveBurst has been extensively used on compact coalescing binaries events from the Gravitational-Wave Transient Catalogs (GWTCs): results have been collected on the GWTC-1, GWTC-2, GWTC-3 and GWTC-4 summaries.
-The GWTC-4.0 catalog, released in August 2025, is a cumulative catalog of 218 gravitational-wave detections, of which 129 are new O4a events; the cWB GWTC-4 summary covers a subset of 23 O4a events reconstructed with the generic burst configuration of cWB, selected based on network SNR, chirp mass, number of detectors, and availability of NRSUR7DQ4 parameter estimation results.
+cWB has been in active development since 2003 and has been used to analyze all scientific data collected by the LIGO–Virgo–KAGRA (LVK) collaboration.
+On September 14, 2015, the cWB low-latency search — a rapid, automated scan that runs on incoming detector data — identified the first GW event, GW150914, the merger of two black holes (LVC link). cWB later played a major role in the discovery of the first intermediate-mass black hole, GW190521 (LVC link), and contributed to the measurement of higher-order inspiral modes — additional waveform components produced by mass asymmetry or spin in the binary — on GW190814 (LVC link). cWB has also been extensively applied to compact coalescing binary events (mergers involving neutron stars and/or black holes) from the Gravitational-Wave Transient Catalogs (GWTCs), the LVK series of cumulative event releases (each release includes all previously published events plus those from a new observing-run segment).
+Each cWB summary page, by contrast, covers only the events new to its release: GWTC-1 for O1+O2, GWTC-2 for O3a, GWTC-3 for O3b, and GWTC-4 for O4a.
+Released in August 2025, the GWTC-4.0 catalog is a cumulative collection of 218 GW detections, including 129 new O4a events; the cWB GWTC-4 summary covers a subset of 23 O4a events reconstructed with the generic burst configuration of cWB and selected based on network signal-to-noise ratio (SNR), chirp mass (a combination of the binary’s two masses that determines how the GW frequency evolves during inspiral), number of detectors, and availability of NRSur7dq4 parameter-estimation results (a specific waveform model).

 Quick start